U.S. health agency eases masking guidance for summer camps where all are vaccinated

 “Based on the evidence of the effectiveness of the vaccine, we are very comfortable with the reccomendations we have made,” she said.

-The agency's latest guideline revision comes after the recent authorization and rollout of Pfizer/BioNTech (PFE.N), vaccine for 12-15 year olds.
+The agency’s latest guideline revision comes after the recent authorization and rollout of Pfizer/BioNTech, vaccine for 12-15 year olds.

 The vaccine was authorized for the younger age group earlier in May and the country has since vaccinated nearly 59% of Americans over the age of 12, according to latest data from the CDC.